 Once the Division has the letter, a tax advantaged Health Reimbursement Arrangement (HRA) account will be established and prefunded by the Plan.
-You can access the HRA to be reimbursed for the Part D IRMAA on a payment schedule of your choosing either by mail or through an electronic direct deposit into your bank account.
+You can access the HRA to be reimbursed monthly for the Part D IRMAA either by mail or through an electronic direct deposit into your bank account.
 If you pay premiums monthly to Medicare for your IRMAA, you may also set up the HRA to send the payment directly to Medicare.